These Star-Shaped Pimple Patches Will Pick At Your Pimples So You Don't Have To

 Acne can be a real nightmare.
 But there’s a new beauty brand on the rise that's encouraging you to love and care for your pimples in the cutest way.
-Starface Beauty just launched its Hydro-Stars Pimple Patches, and they’re a new way to embrace your face — and your pimples.
+A beauty brand called Starfacejust launched its Hydro-Stars Pimple Patches, and they’re a new way to embrace your face — and your pimples.

 Starface’s new Hydro-Stars are where stickers meet skin care.
 The patches aren’t just a cute, photographic moment for Instagram.
 Each little yellow star is packed with hydrocolloid to help flatten blemishes, while also bandaging the skin concern to protect from bacteria.
 It’s a sweet way to kick your pimple-picking habit.